apache/trafficserver/doc/reference/configuration/hosting.config.en.rst

 Each line in the :file:`hosting.config` file must have one of the following formats::

-    hostname=HOST partition=NUMBERS
+    hostname=HOST volume=NUMBERS
-    domain=DOMAIN partition=NUMBERS
+    domain=DOMAIN volume=NUMBERS

-where ``HOST`` is the fully-qualified hostname of the origin server whose content you want to store on a particular partition (for example, ``www.myhost.com``); ``DOMAIN`` is the domain whose content you want to store on a particular partition(for example, ``mydomain.com``);
+where ``HOST`` is the fully-qualified hostname of the origin server whose content you want to store on a particular volume (for example, ``www.myhost.com``); ``DOMAIN`` is the domain whose content you want to store on a particular partition(for example, ``mydomain.com``);
 and ``NUMBERS`` is a comma-separated list of the partitions on